kimpal/kimpal/README.md

 <!--- - 💞️ I’m looking to collaborate on ... -->
 <!--- - 📫 How to reach me ... -->

+# Uniting old and new, where solutions are built on existing knowledge from past engineers and creators.
+With a love for the old and the new in beautiful union.
+With sustainability in focus.

 ## Skils
 <!--- FOR MORE BADGES: https://hendrasob.github.io/badges/ and https://github.com/Ileriayo/markdown-badges  -->
 ### PROGRAMMING LANGUAGES & LIBRARIES